rubenspgcavalcante/JS-GO/README.md

 So we can add some values to the attributes:

     fooCustomer.name.set("foo");
+    fooCustomer.name.set(10); //The cast will turn 10 into "10"
     fooCustomer.age.set(23);
     fooCustomer.email.set("foo@bar.com");
     fooCustomer.anything.set("The answer");
     fooCustomer.anything.set(42);

-If any value can't be casted or is not valid to a type, the set method will throw a `typeError`, e.g.
+If any value can't be casted (if enabled) or is not valid to a type, the set method will throw a `typeError`, e.g.

     fooCustomer.age.set(0); //Age can't be null
     fooCustomer.age.set(-10); //This age is not a valid positive type